sonocotta/esparagus-media-center/README.md

 ## Software samples

-In the [software](/firmware) section two firmware examples provided.
+In the [software](/firmware) section two firmware examples are provided.

 - [esp32-i2s-bare](/firmware/esp32-i2s-bare/) is base I2S implementation based on ESP-IDF implementation directly.
 - [esp32-i2s-esp8266audio](/firmware/esp32-i2s-esp8266audio/) is based on excellent [ESP8266Audio](https://github.com/earlephilhower/ESP8266Audio) library (it works with the whole ESP range, don't get fooled by the name), providing minimum code implementation.
 - [esp32-i2s-web-radio](/firmware/esp32-i2s-web-radio/) is based on the [same library](https://github.com/earlephilhower/ESP8266Audio), providing minimum web-readio stream player.
-It expects playlist as an input in 'data' folder.
+It expects a playlist as an input in the 'data' folder.

 ### Platformio IDE

 All samples are provided as [Plarformio IDE](https://platformio.org/platformio-ide) projects.
-After installing it, open sample project.
-Select proper environment based on your dock.
-Run `Build` and `Upload` commands to install necessary tools and libraries, build and upload prject to the board.
+After installing it, open the sample project.
+Select the proper environment based on your dock.
+Run the `Build` and `Upload` commands to install necessary tools and libraries, and build and upload the project to the board.
 Communication and proper upload method selection will be handled by IDE automatically.

 ## Arduino IDE